-I first noticed this when Ben tried to get Caila to tell him she loved him after a month and she wouldn’t.
+I first noticed this during Season 20 of The Bachelor— when Ben tried to get Caila to tell him she loved him after a month and she wouldn’t.
 There was a really awkward conversation, followed by a rather random resolution.
 After that, even I was hungry.
 But the pair got up and left happily, their plates perfectly preserved vestiges of an awkward/romantic (?) conversation.

 After this moment of realization, I started scrutinizing every shred of food displayed on the show, and how almost every shred of food was left completely untouched.